-Not supposed to be called directly use single_reactions_deletion(..., method="moma") instead.
+Not supposed to be called directly use $single_reactions_deletion(..., method="moma")$ instead.

-- gene_list (iterable) List of gene IDs or cobra.Reaction. - solver (str, optional) The name of the solver to be used.
+- gene_list (iterable) List of gene IDs or cobra.Reaction. - linear (bool) Whether to use linear MOMA. - solver (str, optional) The name of the solver to be used.

 Sequentially knocks out each reaction from a given reaction list.